jswatsch/about/docs/index.md

 Hanneke, R., Swatscheno, J. (2021).
 Reports, Infographics, Policy Briefs, and More: Marketing an IR to Creators of Grey Literature at UIC.
 Presented at the Medical Institutional Repositories in Libraries Symposium, Online.

-Bonn, M., Tracy, D., Thoms-Houston, M., Swatscheno, J. (2019).
+Bonn, M., Tracy, D., Thomas-Houston, M., Swatscheno, J. (2019).
 Platforms and People: Building a Publishing House in the Library.
 Presented at the Library Publishing Forum, Vancouver, B.C.

 Swatscheno, J. & Vasquez, H. (2018).
 SourceLab: Collaborative Open Educational Practices in an Undergraduate Digital History Course.
 Presented at the Open Education Conference, Niagara Falls, NY.